Factors to Consider When Buying High Speed Business Broadband

 The best broadband in the world is useless if it takes months to connect.
 While many consumer lines may take 2-4 weeks to connect, business lines can be far more variable.

-On the other hand, other services such as fibre air broadband can be up and running within days.
-Luminet’s record for installing a new business broadband connection sits at just 7 hours from initial phone call to connected line.
+On the other hand, other services such as Luminet Wireless Lite can be up and running within 10 days.
+Luminet’s record for installing a new business broadband connection sits at just 7 hours from initial phone call to connected line (but normal installation takes 10 working days).

 The second common factor is the provider themselves.
 Despite the connection process taking minimal times, many companies still maintain surprisingly long lead times between sign-up and connection.
 Luminet appreciates the importance of connecting our clients as rapidly as possible.
 When you deal with Luminet, we make your connection our primary focus.